How to become a business analyst in Australia

 What to expect from a Master of Business Analytics at UTS?

-The program has three core themes:
+The course has three core themes:

-1. Real-world learning environment
+Real-world learning environment

-Studios are a unique feature of the UTS course.
+Studios are a unique feature of the UTS Online’s course.
 They provide a space to apply your learnings, and to identify, design and facilitate data-driven solutions in any industry.

 “You’ll complete studio subjects with guidance and mentoring from industry professionals,” says David Bond, Course Director of the Master of Business Analytics at UTS.
 “This gives you a real insight into how real-world analytics problems are solved.”